nigel-tay/promptist/README.md

 ## Description

-Promptist is a prompt generator for creatives who have artist's block; and a collective platform for artists of all mediums to showcase their works resulting from that prompt.
+Promptist is a prompt generator for creatives seeking ideas for a new art project or something fun to create.
+It is also a collective platform for artists of all mediums to showcase their works based on that prompt.

 ### Technologies Used